Symbiosis

 climate collapse

-In the three syllables of this new word I could see an entire process of close observation in the damp morning woods, the formulation of a theory for which English has no equivalent.
 The makers of this word understood a world of being, full of unseen energies that animate everything.
 I’ve cherished it for many years, as a talisman, and longed for the people who gave a name to the life force of mushrooms.
 The language that holds Puhpowee is one that I wanted to speak.
 So when I learned that the word for rising, for emergence, belonged to the language of my ancestors, it became a signpost for me. (p.
 44)

 If it is true that neither biology nor philosophy no longer support the notion of independent organisms in environments, that is, interacting units plus contexts/rules, then sympoiesis is the name of the game in spades.
 Bounded (or neoliberal) individualism amended by autopoiesis is not good enough figurally or scientifically; it misleads us down deadly paths.